stefegg/pictsy-cli/README.md

 # pictsy-cli

-Install - npm install ./ in the main directory
+Install - npm install -g ./ in the main directory

 Usage - you'll need to create .env in the root folder and populate it with the following -